Coastal Academy Trust

 Key Stage 5

 In Key Stage 5 students are able to choose to study IB Global Politics as one of their subjects within the IBCP.
-The IB courses directly address Theory of Knowledge and explicitly discuss the benefits of being lifelong learners in Global Politics.
 All case studies used in IB Global Politics have to be contemporary which means within the student’s lifetime.
 They are therefore encouraged to keep up to date with current events and these are discussed in seminar sessions and pre-reading on current affairs is often set as homework tasks to enable the students to independently access different sources of knowledge.
-Students are encouraged through the use of the IB to be responsible citizens who promote the ethics of academic honesty.
-Through Global Politics units, they are taught to be a contentious thinker who is educated about world issues, the dynamics of power across the world and how this has an impact on people on a global scale.
-We aim to make students ambitious for the future by analysing and predicting how changes in international policies and political systems can have an impact on future generations.
-Encouraging students to understand their role in society by linking how contemporary events affect them at varying levels of analysis, we examine how a local event can have an impact at national and then global level, and the ways in which citizens are responsible for responding to world events such as humanitarian aid, refugee influx and adapting political policies.
+Students are taught to understand their role in society by linking how contemporary events affect them at varying levels of analysis, we examine how a local event can have an impact at national and then global level, and the ways in which citizens are responsible for responding to world events such as humanitarian aid, refugee influx and adapting political policies.